-Explorers is a year-round program that is not only a fun way to spend time outside, but also relies on the community formed among the members to be successful.
+Explorers is a year-round program designed to be a fun way to spend time outside while relying on the community formed among the members to be successful.
 To get the most out of this program, participants and parents should plan ahead for Explorer trips and meetings, which are typically listed on the Explorer calendar months in advance.

+Trip Attendance

-Trip Attendance - Trip attendance is not required.
+Trip attendance is not required.
 However, participants must sign up in advance (by the date stated by the trip leader) for a trip in which they choose to participate.
 Last minute cancelations are generally unacceptable, though we understand things come up and people get sick.
 Canceling after sign-up has closed on more than 2 trips will put a participant's membership at risk.